WCGA/knowledge-base/docs/contributor-guide.rst

 Contributor Guide
 =================

-This guide lays out the ways that partner organizations can increase the discoverability and interoperability of data on the West Coast by engaging in best practices and policies related to registering data in the Portal, development of metadata, web services, and catalogs, and the implementation of Open Data policies at your organization or agency.
+This guide documents how West Coast partner organizations can increase the discoverability and interoperability of their data and resources through the registering of their data in the West Coast Ocean Data Portal.

 .. toctree::
   :maxdepth: 2